Intermittent Fasting and Menopause: Does it Help?

 A small but fascinating study suggests that time-restricted eating can help curb hunger and appetite.

-In this study, participants ate for a period of 6 hours (8 am to 2 pm) and fasted for the rest of the day.
-During the fasting periods, the hormone ghrelin decreases, making the study participants less hungry.
+In this study, participants ate for a period of 6 hours and fasted for the rest of the day.
+During the fasting periods, the hormone ghrelin decreased, making the study participants less hungry.
 This type of IF also improves metabolic flexibility, which is the ability of the body to switch from burning glucose to burning fat for energy.

 Gut Health